 I was in disbelief at what I'd just been through.. and how I was still alive.

 I was shaking.
 I'd had the shakes on and off since having the epidural but I remember really feeling them and worrying about them once the contractions had stopped.

 I was bathing in the most delicious, delightful relief, that it was all over.

 I was brilliantly, profoundly proud of myself.
 I had surrendered and I had survived.

 My son was born at 20.37 and at some time after ten o'clock that night a nurse assistant came in and took him out of my arms.
-She weighed him - 4098 grams or 9lbs! - and helped NewMan dress and put a nappy on our boy.
+She weighed him - 4098 grams or 9lbs! - and helped NewMan dress and put a nappy on our baby.
 Then he sat down and held his son in his arms for the first time.
 Briefly I picked up my phone and checked a few very sweet messages but then I went back to just staring at my boys together.
-NewMan was stroking our son's feet.
-We watched him start to try and unravel those folded-up limbs at this.
+NewMan was stroking our son's feet, which he seemed to respond to by stretching out his arms and slowing his breath.

 "I think he's asleep," NewMan said eventually.
 I reached for my phone again to take a photo of them but it fell and because of all the wires, and tubes and mess I couldn't move to pick it up.
 I have both deep regret and a strange contentedness at not taking that photo.
 Regret because it would have been beautiful to capture the happiness on my partner's face.
 And yet I feel content because this means I'm going to have to work extra hard reliving that moment in my memory so it stays vivid and real and forever with me.

 What I remember, and what I never want to forget...